maperz/iot-platform/README.md

 #  IoT Platform

->  An IoT platform that gives you control over you devices, wherever you are, whenever you like
+>  An IoT platform that gives you control over you devices, wherever you are, whenever you like.

 ![Promo picture](./screenshots/client_promo.png "Promo picture")